YYinn/pahsos_backup/readme.md

 # 5. Result evalation
-./result_val.ipynb : evaluate each fold of models ./visualize.ipybn : visualization

-./result_val_ensemble.ipynb : evaluate resemble model of 5 folds
+./result_val.ipynb : evaluate each fold of models ./visualize.ipybn : visualization of block/patient level ROC for each fold ./result_val_ensemble.ipynb : evaluate ensemble model of 5 folds